Shortest Path Lengths in Poisson Line Cox Processes: Approximations and Applications: Introduction

 Line or hyperplane processes are critical statistical models used to address various engineering issues in transportation and urban infrastructure planning, wireless communications, and industrial automation~\cite{ripley1976foundations, baccelli1997stochastic}.
 In the Euclidean plane, these processes represent the set of points that constitute lines on the plane, where, the locations and orientations of the lines are specified on a parameter space according to a spatial point process.
 In particular, the \ac{PLP} is a stochastic model used to describe random patterns of lines on a plane, where the lines are generated by a \ac{PPP} in the parameter space.
 Researchers utilize line processes to investigate doubly stochastic processes called Cox processes, which are Poisson point processes constrained on the line process as their domain~\cite{choi2018poisson, dhillon2020poisson, jeyaraj2020cox, jeyaraj2021transdimensional, ghatak2021binomial}.
 These models are instrumental in solving engineering questions, such as planning for the number of electric vehicle charging stations and bus stops, analyzing the cellular coverage performance for urban users with on-street deployments of wireless small cells~\cite{ghatak2019small}, etc.

 The $\ell_1$ distance is a metric that measures the shortest path between two points when the movement is restricted to the lines of the \ac{PLP}.
 This is particularly important for transportation networks since it characterizes the distance traveled by a vehicle or pedestrian along the streets.
-Despite the relevance of this metric for practical applications, the characteristics and computational methods for $\ell_1$ distances in the \ac{PLCP} are not well understood.
-Fig.~\ref{fig:PLCP illustration} illustrates the difference between the nearest neighbor with respect to the Euclidean distance in contrast to the same in terms of the path length.
+Despite the relevance of this metric for practical applications, the characteristics and computational methods for $\ell_1$ distances in the \ac{PLCP} are not well understood. { Let $\Phi$ denote the \ac{PLCP} on $\mathbb{R}^2$ and let $\mathbf{o}$ be the typical location (e.g., either the typical point or the typical intersection).
+The $\ell_2$ (Euclidean) distance to the nearest PLCP point is \( R \triangleq \inf_{\mathbf{x}\in\Phi} \lVert \mathbf{x}-\mathbf{o} \rVert_2 \).} Fig.~\ref{fig:PLCP illustration} illustrates the difference between the nearest neighbor with respect to the Euclidean distance in contrast to the same in terms of the path length.
 Although the nearest $\ell_2$ distance is simple to derive, e.g., see \cite{6260478, ghatak2019small}, the same is not true for the shortest path-length or the $\ell_1$ distance.

 Researchers have studied the shortest path length distributions for the case of the Manhattan line Cox process~\cite{chetlur2020shortest}, where the orientations of the lines are restricted to a discrete set of two angles $\{0,\pi/2\}$.
 This was further extended to study dynamic charging of electric vehicles in~\cite{nguyen2020modeling}.
 For the \ac{PLCP} model, the authors of~\cite{gloaguen2010analysis} have proposed a method for simple computation of the mean shortest path lengths leveraging Neveu's exchange formula~\cite{miyoshi2022neveu}.
 The asymptotic behavior of this shortest path distance is investigated in~\cite{voss2010scaling}.
 However, due to the random orientation of the lines in a \ac{PLP}, the exact characterization of the distribution of the shortest path length is challenging, and is still an open problem.